duck-rh/animated-dollop/_posts/2021-08-10-welcome-to-jekyll copy 2.markdown

 summary-2: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
 summary-3: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
 ---

+# something important

+You’ll find this post in  `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Yes to be named according to the following format:
+Jekyll requires blog post files to be named according to the following format:

+# something important
 `YEAR-MONTH-DAY-title.MARKUP`

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.